mviereck/dockerfile-x11docker-xserver/README.md

 The resulting image `x11docker/xserver` can be used automatically to run the supported X servers in a container.
 This allows to isolate the X servers from host and to reduce x11docker dependencies on host.

+Pull the image from docker hub with `docker pull x11docker/xserver`.

-Build image with: `x11docker --build x11docker/xserver`
-The build takes a while because nxagent is built from source.
+Or build image yourself with: `x11docker --build x11docker/xserver` The build takes a while because nxagent is built from source.

-Alternatively pull it from docker hub with `docker pull x11docker/xserver`.

 Currently supported x11docker options (formerly host only) for use with image `x11docker/xserver`:
  - `--nxagent`